ECI IDIOMAS BAILEN (BAILÉN, JAÉN) SPAIN

 The school closes for Christmas (just over two weeks) and Easter (one week).
 We also close on all national, regional and local holidays (“fiestas”).
 These are paid holidays and are not deducted from your annual holiday allowance.

-The school term starts on Thursday 14th September 2017 and will finish in the last week of June 2017 depending on the dates of the Trinity exams.
-New teachers will need to be in Bailén a few days before this date (by Friday 9th September 2017) in order to settle in, find a flat and attend teachers’ meetings.
+The school term starts on Thursday 14th September 2023 and will finish on 21st June 2024 .
+New teachers will need to be in Bailén a few days before this date (no later than 9th September) in order to settle in, find a flat and attend teachers’ meetings.

 - Time off